learn-co-curriculum/phase-1-using-fetch/README.md

 Let's start off with the `fetch` function itself.
 What's it doing?
 How are we using it?

-As we discussed in previous sections, clients request data from servers and servers send data to clients.
+As we discussed in previous lessons, clients request data from servers and servers send data to clients.
 This is the _request-response cycle_.

 `fetch` is used to initiate that request-response cycle from our client-side